azdavis/azdavis.net/posts/en/limitations-opportunity.md

 That is, if we limit our possibilities in one respect, we gain the opportunity to exploit these limitations to great effect in other respects.

-In these examples, the opportunity that we gain by imposing limitations is improved performance.
+Let us explore some examples of limitations, or lack thereof, in programming languages, and what opportunities they unlock, or prevent.
+As we will see in these examples, the opportunity that we gain by imposing limitations is improved performance.

 ## Example: Static typing